billmcmillin/batch_cave_web/README.md

 * converter is the app that contains models, views, etc.
 * why so many names?
 To avoid namespace issues when importing modules, avoid repeating names further up the directory structure

+### Apps
+* The admin app has been disabled
+* converter is the app with most code and tests
+* many settings are in batch_cave/settings.py

 ## Command Line
 ```